pizzafire6/Scam/README.md

 # Scam
-Funny scammer man on discord, cute_fox_19547 also nicked as Ken trying a pyramid scheme of buying laptops for you to not only bitcoin mine but also to scam other and you get paid 300$/mo to maintain the computer and more money for every person you get to run a computer for 5months
+Funny scammer man on discord, cute_fox_19547 also nicked as Ken trying a pyramid scheme of buying laptops for you to not only bitcoin mine but also to scam other and you get paid 300$/mo to maintain the computer and more money for every person you get to run a computer for 5months, they wanted control of the laptop and heck could of even been doing cp or something else but I'll skip the info and rather not know